cedowens/kube-unauth-exec-hunter/README.md

-# Red Team Threaded Port Scanner
+# Red Team Threaded Port Sweeper

-Python3 script that uses a queue and threads to concurrently scan the top 1000 most commonly used tcp ports on an IP range.
+Threaded python3 script to sweep across an IP block and see what hosts have a specified port open.check whether a socket connection can be established to a given port on each host within an IP range.

+Each IP address in the block is counted and the corresponding number of threads is created and run concurrently.

+Results are written to a file named "outfile.txt" in the current directory.

+Usage: python3 threaded-portsweepr.py

 You can check the limit of the number of open file handles on your system by running: